vinaykarad/vinaykarad/README.md

 ## 🚀 About Me

-I'm a Computer Engineering student who enjoys solving problems with code and building meaningful tech solutions.
-I love working on projects that combine AI and web technologies to make real-world impact.
+I am a Computer Engineering student with strong knowledge in programming, software development, and problem-solving.
+I have gained hands-on experience in areas like Machine Learning and Web Development through projects and internships.
+I am a quick learner with good teamwork and communication skills, aiming to contribute effectively while growing in a professional environment

 - 🌱 **Currently Learning**: Data Structures & Algorithms, Cloud Computing
 - 🎯 **Goal**: Seeking exciting **internship** or **job opportunities** to grow my skills and contribute